ibm-cloud-docs/key-protect/FAQs.md

 Before you delete a key, ensure that you no longer require access to any data that is associated with the key.
 This action cannot be reversed.

+## What happens if I try to delete a key that's actively encrypting data?
+{: #delete-registered-key}
+{: faq}
+{: support}

+For your protection, {{site.data.keyword.keymanagementserviceshort}} prevents the deletion of a key that's actively encrypting data in the cloud.
+If you try to delete a key that's registered with a cloud resource, the action won't succeed.

+If needed, you can [force deletion on a key](/docs/key-protect?topic=key-protect-delete-keys#delete-key-force) by using the {{site.data.keyword.keymanagementserviceshort}} APIs.
+[Review which resources are encrypted by the key](/docs/key-protect?topic=key-protect-view-protected-resources) and verify with the owner of the resources to ensure you no longer require access to that data.

+If you can't delete a key because a retention policy exists on the associated resource, contact the account owner to remove the retention policy on that resource.
+{: note}

 ## What is a dual authorization policy?
 {: #dual-auth}
 {: faq}

-Dual authorization is a two-step process that requires an action from two users to delete a key.
+Dual authorization is a two-step process that requires an action from two approvers to delete a key.
 By forcing two entities to authorize the deletion of a key, you minimize the chances of inadvertent deletion or malicious actions.

 With {{site.data.keyword.keymanagementserviceshort}}, you can [enforce dual authorization policies](/docs/key-protect?topic=key-protect-manage-settings#dual-authorization) at the instance level or for individual keys.